Scotchman0/LinuxBind/README.md

 5. Verify that there is an Object in the domain matching the hostname of the target computer (Don't worry, it will ask you whether this has been completed).
 This script does not attempt to create an object to avoid undue permissions errors for certain circumstances or particular OU's that are enabled for object creation and binding specifically, and to simplify the process for the user.

 #Troubleshooting:
+After bind, you can't login with your AD account username:
+Go back in with your local account and run: 'sudo realm permit <username>' Then log out and try to log in again with that credential (occasionally the realm permit --all action fails, and defining the users list will let them in directly instead of having the login table just be open to all users) this is a bug, and I don't know why it impacts maybe 1/10 machines.
+Looking into it.

 Is the time server updating correctly, and is it accurate against your internal domain clock? (sometimes there's an intentional clock skew).
 Try mapping your NTP against the domain address itself.

 Is there an object in the domain that you are authorized to bind with the same hostnamename as the device you're attempting to bind?
 If you're RE-Running the bind script, delete the original object, and create a new one for a fresh bind link.